saguaro1234/StrandsBoardGame/README.md

 Thanks for checking out the project and thanks to Nick Bentley for creating this clever game!

 This game does require pygame to be installed.
-I have several versions of the game one here on a small and big board, with two player and
+I have several versions of the game on here on a small and big board, with two player and
 player versus a rudimentary smart move finder algorithm.